A time to embrace and a time to refrain…

 Growing in knowledge of Christ, we pick up better tools to replace old ones used for the same purpose.
 No finer example of this exists than love.
 Younger, less experienced followers of Jesus love out of obligation; it’s what He asked us to do.
 But as we mature, we learn love is an opportunity to introduce God’s presence to people and situations that need it.
 If we hang on to love as what we’re supposed to do, we negate advantages gained by approaching it as a privilege.
 Obligatory love is history, replaced by love no less obedient to Christ, yet far superior in effectiveness.
 This is why, transitioning from spiritual gifts in 1 Corinthians 12 to love in chapter 13, Paul writes, “And now I will show you the most excellent way.”

-Experience urges us to hold on to most excellent mindsets and habits in lieu of previously held, less effective ones.
-It also teaches when holding off is best.
+Experience teaches us to hold on to most excellent mindsets and habits in lieu of previously held, less effective ones.
+It also teaches us when holding off is best.
 “All things are lawful unto me, but all things are not expedient: all things are lawful for me, but I will not be brought under the power of any,” Paul says in 1 Corinthians 6.12 (KJV).
 Later, he repeats this, affixing a fresh conclusion: “not everything is constructive.”
 (10.23; NIV) Contrary to the legalistic bent of religiously (rather than spiritually) minded Christians, Paul places believers above the law.
 Codes and statutes are useless to him; they eliminate assessing how closely we conform to Jesus’s example on a case-by-case basis.
 The issue shifts from what’s right to what’s best, opening all options to consideration.
 Yet blanket permission doesn’t excuse us to do as we please.
 It forces us to choose between holding on to what’s constructive and holding off compromising influences.

 Green Light, Red Light